serengetijade/C_Sharp/README.md

 - Applied lambda expressions and built-in .Where method to pass only relevent database records to the view.

 #### [MVC Basic Project](https://github.com/serengetijade/C_Sharp/tree/main/MVC_Project/MVC_Project)
-the basic structure of an Model View Controller design framework to demonstrate how to create model objects, add views, and use Razor tags with C# code.
+The basic structure of an Model View Controller design framework to demonstrate how to create model objects, add views, and use Razor tags with C# code.

 #### [MadLib Game](https://github.com/serengetijade/C_Sharp/blob/main/MadLibGame/MadLibGame/Program.cs)
-a fun console application that takes in user input and creates a short madlib story.
+A fun console application that takes in user input and creates a short madlib story.
 It shows basic C# functionality including assigning data types, switch statements, foreach loops, boolean values, and more.
 It's fun, you should try it.

 ![MadLib Game Preview](https://github.com/serengetijade/C_Sharp/blob/main/ReadMe/MadLibGame.jpg)

 #### [Twenty One Game](https://github.com/serengetijade/C_Sharp/tree/main/TwentyOneGame)
-a console application to recreate the popular game of Twenty One, aka Black Jack.
+A console application to recreate the popular game of Twenty One, aka Black Jack.
 This project creates a library that is meant to be leveraged to other card games.
 The coding is generic to allow for future customization and reuse.
 - Calculated hand values using lambda functions.
 - Created multiple classes.
 - Implement class constructors.